 - The donkey show in Clerks II.

 Becky: I'm disgusted and repulsed and... and I can't look away.

 - Clue: The photos of Col. Mustard's rendezvous at Miss Scarlet's specialized hotel.

 Mrs. White: Oh my.
 No one could get into that position.

 Professor Plum: Sure they can.
 Here, let me show you. (as he grabs and tries to lift Mrs. White's leg)

 Mrs. White: Get off me!

-In one Ciaphas Cain (HERO OF THE IMPERIUM!!!) novel he enters the hideout of a Slaanesh cult and the walls are covered with pornographic artwork prompting the following exchange:
+- In one Ciaphas Cain (HERO OF THE IMPERIUM!) novel, the title character enters the hideout of a Slaanesh cult and the walls are covered with pornographic artwork prompting the following exchange: